The Physics of the Universe - Difficult Topics Made Understandable

 )

-In an attempt to prove Oparin's hypothesis, the famous Miller-Urey experiments of Stanley Miller and his professor Harold Urey at the University of Chicago in 1953 demonstrated the feasibility of producing basic organic monomers such as amino acids in conditions which attempted to simulate the conditions believed to have prevailed on the primeval Earth.
-This involved the simulation of an atmosphere consisting of a highly reduced mixture of gases (methane, ammonia and hydrogen), the presence of pools of liquid water and sporadic sources of energy (with electricity simulating lightning storms).
+In an attempt to prove Oparin's hypothesis, the famous Miller-Urey experiments, by the young Stanley Miller and his professor Harold Urey at the University of Chicago in 1953, demonstrated the feasibility of producing basic organic monomers such as amino acids in conditions which attempted to simulate the conditions believed to have prevailed on the primeval Earth.
+The experiments involved the simulation of an atmosphere consisting of a highly reduced mixture of gases (methane, ammonia and hydrogen), the presence of pools of liquid water and sporadic sources of energy (with electricity simulating lightning storms).
+Miller's simple but audacious experiments produced, over a very short time period, five of the amino acids used in living cells.
+One of his less publicized experiments, using gases found in volcanic explosions (also a common feature of the early Earth), has recently been uncovered and re-analyzed and has been shown to have produced over 25 amino acids.

-In 1961, John Oró showed that the nucleic acid purine base, adenine (a chemical component of DNA and RNA), could be formed by heating aqueous ammonium cyanide solutions under conditions which may have been similar to those of primitive Earth.
+Neither did Miller's work explain how the relatively simple organic building blocks went on to polymerize and form more complex structures, interacting in consistent ways to form a protocell.
+However, in 1961, John Oró showed that the nucleic acid purine base, adenine (a chemical component of DNA and RNA), could be formed by heating aqueous ammonium cyanide solutions under conditions which may have been similar to those of primitive Earth.
 In the 1950s and 1960s, the American biochemist Sidney Fox demonstrated that amino acids could spontaneously form small peptide structures under conditions that might plausibly have existed early in Earth's history, and that these amino acids and small peptides could also be encouraged to form closed spherical membranes called "microspheres", which are similar to primitive cells.
+Other more recent research by Jack Szostak has shown how simple hydrocarbon fatty acids can spontaneously form into tiny bubbles, sufficient to protect and compartmentalize developing genetic material, like early cell membranes.
+He has also demonstrated how these membranes may grow and even spontaneously self-replicate.

 << Previous Page: Early Theories